-For a younger generation of readers, it is of course the train of Harry Potter which resonates.
+For a younger generation of readers, it is often the train of Harry Potter which resonates.

-Another, for an adult audience (inaccessible to young viewers because of its uniquely adult emotion — regret), is the train station scene in Remains of the Day.
+Another resonant parting of ways (largely inaccessible to young viewers because of its uniquely adult emotion — regret with no hope) is the train station scene in Remains of the Day.

 That sense of the ‘parallel’, imagined life that could have been is perhaps why trains (and express service buses, which travel along their own invisible, pre-laid tracks) lend themselves to well to stories in which we’re encouraged to consider fate, and our own hand in it.

 Like motels, trains are a little bit like home, but not your home.
 They therefore fall into the uncanny valley of home, and we can’t help but think of all the other people who have been in our seat before us and after us.

 Jupiter Jones, Bob Andrews and Pete Crenshaw win a radio contest for tickets on The Ghost Train, a passenger train traveling from Los Angeles to New Orleans over a 6 day period with a promise that passengers will “see the ghosts of the dead men found in the locomotive!”.
 As it is summer, they get permission to travel unaccompanied just as long as they agree to obey the train personnel.

 The trip begins inauspiciously with a badly-performed disappearance of the rear locomotive, and seems to go downhill for the boys after that.

 The symbolism of a train can be milked any which way by a storyteller.
 The train can feel at once oppressive but also afford freedom.
 The best example of this contradiction in action is perhaps Japan.

 Oh to be on a train, travelling to who knows where…